 Vickers 'K' gun and a bomb load of 1,000lb.
 The Blenheim would have a crew of 3 consisting of pilot, navigator/bomb-aimer and air gunner/radio operator.

-Deliveries of the first Blenheims started around nine months after the prototype flight when No. 114 Squadron, Wyton received theirs on the 1st March 1937.
+Deliveries of the first Blenheims started around nine months after the prototype flight when No. 114 Squadron, RAF Wyton received theirs on the 10th March 1937.
 This was followed four months later in

 July by an order for a further 434 aircraft.
-It was whilst with No. 114 Squadron that the public got their first glimpse of the type when it displayed at the Royal Air Force Hendon display on the
+It was whilst with No. 114 Squadron that the public got their first glimpse of the type when it displayed at the RAF Display, Hendon on the

 27th June 1937.
 With its sleek appearance and speed the Blenheim excited people and installed the belief that the RAF possessed the best bomber in the world.

 With an influx of new orders for the Blenheim two new additional construction lines, both in Lancashire, were set up.
-One at A.V Roe, Chadderton and the other at Rootes Securities, Speke.
+One at A.V Roe and the other at Rootes Securities.
 In total

-1,552 Mk Is would be built and would serve with around 26 Squadrons both at home and aboard.
-However by the time the Second World War broke out in September 1939 only a handful of Mk Is were being
+1,552 Mk Is would be built and would serve with around 26 squadrons both at home and aboard.
+However by the time the Second World War (1939 – 1945) broke out in September 1939 only a handful of Mk Is were being

 used as bombers by home based squadrons, the type being moved into other roles.
 Some would serve as both crew and conversion trainers whilst 200 were converted to night fighters and designated